Breast Implant Removal in Weston, Florida

 After breast augmentation, women commonly report wishing they had chosen a larger, more prominent implant.
 Breast implant removal allows these women to remove their smaller implants and replace them more voluptuous implants.

 After getting breast implants, some women decide that their augmented breasts are not ideal for their desired body contour or lifestyle.
 Breast implant removal helps women who want to remove their implants permanently or choose a smaller, more conservative size.

 While implants are often used to improve breast symmetry, they can sometimes worsen the problem.
 This asymmetry may have occurred during the augmentation healing process or as a result of implant rupture.
 Breast implant removal can rectify asymmetry that results from an initial breast procedure.

 Implant complications pose as much of a threat to comfort as they do to aesthetics.
 Complications like capsular contracture or a silicone implant rupture can cause significant pain and irritation to the breasts.
 Implant removal is the only way to remedy this discomfort.

 Addressing Your Concerns

 Recovery Many women experience a longer recovery period after breast implant removal than after their initial breast augmentation.
 A compression garment should be worn for the first few weeks following the operation to minimize swelling, encourage blood flow, ensure proper placement of the breasts, and facilitate healing.
-Bruising and swelling subside should within a few weeks, and most patients return to work after seven to 10 days.
+Bruising and swelling should subside within a few weeks, and most patients return to work after 7 to 10 days.
 Patients should refrain from all strenuous upper body activity for at least one month.

 Scars In many cases, Dr. Messa uses your breast augmentation incision to remove the implants.
 If this is a possibility for you, there will be no additional scarring.
 If not, the breast implant removal incisions usually run along the natural creases of the breasts, and this is where your scars will be.
 You can use silicone strips or gel to help minimize their appearance, and scars usually fade with time.